Bdunning6/Movie-Theater-Industry-Correlation-Project/README.md

 ![image](https://user-images.githubusercontent.com/115194266/211926177-1fe243b9-2acf-48b7-9dd7-b7d621312b5b.png)

 For some of the rows, the year column is incorrect.
-The release date provides a more accurate description on what year the movie released.
+The release date provides a more accurate description on what year the movie was  released.
 An extraction of the year from the released column can fix this.

 ![image](https://user-images.githubusercontent.com/115194266/212426983-4f4f8582-a728-4ef2-9340-5522951f08a3.png)